 ones location using the sun and horizon much as seafarers would do with

 sextants or octants.
-There use was made necessary when there was a
+Their use was made necessary when there was a

-danger of ore deposits affecting the accuracy of a regular compass.
+danger of ore deposits affecting the accuracy of a magnetic compass.
 Each

 surveying instrument maker developed or adapted one or more different

 designs for use on their instruments.
-Other patented versions were
+Other patented versions of solar

 named after the inventor such as Burt, Smith, Saegmuller, and others.